-The RCS will make such a report to a regulatory body if there are concerns that the healthcare organisation has not taken appropriate action in response to its advice within what the review team and the RCS consider to be acceptable timescales, and where patient safety may be in jeopardy.
+The College will make such a report to a regulatory body if there are concerns that the healthcare organisation has not taken appropriate action in response to its advice within what the review team and the College consider to be acceptable timescales and where patient safety may be in jeopardy.

-Once the final report has been forwarded to the healthcare organisation, it becomes their property and responsibilty.
-The RCS, the association and the reviewers have no authority to release the report or comment on its contents to any third party.
+Once the final report has been forwarded to the healthcare organisation, it becomes the property and responsibility of the healthcare organisation.
+The College, the Association and the reviewers have no authority to release the report or comment on its contents to any third party.
 Reviewers will also be asked to ensure that they respect the confidentiality of reports at all times.

-The healthcare organisation's attention is drawn, however, to the section below headed 'Openness and Transparency' and to the circumstances in which the RCS considers it necessary to disclose and give appropriate publicity to the circumstances relating to and the outcome of a review.
+The healthcare organisation's attention is drawn, however, to the section below headed "Openness and Transparency" and to the circumstances in which the College considers it necessary to disclose and give appropriate publicity to the circumstances relating to and the outcome of, a review.

-The completed report will be forwarded to the healthcare organisation by the RCS as soon as possible after the review.
-The RCS aims for this to happen within eight weeks of the invited review visit.
-Where it is not possible to meet this timescale, the RCS will inform the healthcare organisation and advise when the final report is likely to be received.
+The completed report will be forwarded to the healthcare organisation by the College as soon as possible after the review.
+The College aims that this will normally happen within around eight weeks of the invited review visit.
+Where it is not possible to meet this timescale, the College will inform the healthcare organisation and advise when the final report is likely to be received.

-The RCS will not normally forward reports until payment for the review has been received.
+The College will not normally forward reports until payment for the review has been received.

-Follow up
+24. Follow up

-The healthcare organisation must on request provide feedback to the RCS on the progress made on implementing the recommendations from the report.
-The RCS will normally follow up actions taken with the healthcare organisation during the six months after the final report has been provided to them.
-In some cases it may be necessary for follow up to be undertaken over a longer period of time.
+The healthcare organisation must on request provide feedback to the College on the progress made on implementing the recommendations from the report.
+The College will normally follow up actions taken with the healthcare organisation during the six months after the final report has been provided to them.

 The purpose of this follow up is to request a progress report on the actions being taken to address the recommendations made or problem identified.
-When following up a review, the RCS would anticipate being able to establish that the report's recommendations have been agreed by the healthcare organisation and have either been addressed or an action plan has been put in place by the Medical Director to ensure that they will be addressed against an appropriate timeframe.
-In particular, this follow up process will focus on those recommendations considered to be urgent or highly important.
-If the healthcare organisation has decided against implementing the reviewers' recommendations, it should be prepared to explain fully its reasoning for so doing.
+When following up a review the College would anticipate being able to establish that the report's recommendations have been agreed by the healthcare organisation, and have either been addressed, or that an action plan has been put in place by the Medical Director to ensure that they will be addressed against an appropriate timeframe.
+If the healthcare organisation has decided against implementing the Reviewers' recommendations, it should be prepared to explain fully its reasoning for so doing.

-The RCS will normally conclude its 'active' involvement in the review having had it confirmed that this work has either taken place (or is continuing to take place) unless the review team or the RCS consider that an alternative approach is required on the basis of their understanding of the circumstances of the case.
+The College will normally conclude its "active" involvement in the review having had it confirmed that this work has either taken place (or is continuing to take place) unless the review team or the College consider that an alternative approach is required on the basis of their understanding of the circumstances of the case.